terkelg/prompts/readme.md

 }
 ```

-Each property be of type `function` and will be invoked right before prompting the user.
+Each property is of type `function` and will be invoked right before prompting the user.

 The function signature is `(prev, values, prompt)`, where `prev` is the value from the previous prompt,
 `values` is the response object with all values collected so far and `prompt` is the previous prompt object.